mansona/express-autoroute-json/README.md

 # Express Autoroute JSON
 This package will provide a helper function that builds an [Express Autoroute](https://github.com/Blooie/express-autoroute) routing table for a particular Mongoose model.
 This is again subscribes heavily to the [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration) methodology and has been created with the goal of preventing bad habits during authentication and authorization middlewares for json endpoints.

+## WARNING ABOUT NOT FINISHED PACKAGE
+In an effort to make a good API for this package I wrote the Readme first, I see this as akin to TDD for API development.
+Currently not all the "tests" are passing because the code hasn't been completed.

+**What works: ** find, authentication and authorisation Why they are working: because that is all we need for the time being internally.
+Sorry it is the case but we are a busiess after all.

+**What doesn't work: ** any writing endpoints like put, post or delete

+**What to do if you want support for these: ** create an issue and explain your case for wanting them, if there is enough interest we will probably get around to it.
+Otherwise pull requests are welcome!

 ## Installation
 ```js
 npm install express-autoroute